nomadkaraoke/python-audio-separator/README.md

 ## Parameters for the Separator class

-- audio_file: The path to the WAV audio file to be separated.
+- audio_file: The path to the audio file to be separated.
+Supports all common formats (WAV, MP3, FLAC, M4A, etc.)
 - model_name: (Optional) The name of the model to use for separation.
 Defaults to 'UVR_MDXNET_KARA_2', a very powerful model for Karaoke instrumental tracks.
+- model_file_dir: (Optional) Directory to cache model files in.
+Default: /tmp/audio-separator-models/
-- output_dir: (Optional) The directory where the separated files will be saved.
+- output_dir: (Optional) Directory where the separated files will be saved.
+If not specified, outputs to current dir.

 ## Requirements